 tuntap Interface

-vRouter implements a custom Poll Mode Driver (PMD) for tuntap devices which can be used to send and receive packets between vRouter and the Linux host OS Kernel.
+The vRouter implements a custom PMD for tuntap devices which can be used to send and receive packets between the vRouter and the Linux host OS kernel.

 Currently “vHost0” and “monitoring” interfaces (used by vifdump utility which is explained later) make use of it.

-When a tap device is initialized, vRouter uses the “tun” driver (/dev/net/tun) in linux and creates a tuntap device.
+When a tap device is initialized, vRouter uses the “tun” driver (/dev/net/tun) in Linux and creates a tuntap device:

 [root@a7s3 ~]# ethtool -i vhost0